Amenorrhea: Constitutional delay of puberty

 Constitutional delay of puberty is a diagnosis of exclusion that is made when the workup for primary amenorrhea does not reveal another cause.
 Constitutional delay of puberty is not due to a pathologic cause.
 It is considered a variant of the timeline of puberty.
 Although more common in boys, girls with delayed puberty present with the onset of secondary sexual characteristics after the age of 14, as well as menarche after the age of 16.
 This may be due to genetics, as some cases of constitutional delay of puberty are familial.

 Secondary amenorrhea

 Breastfeeding

 Physiologic amenorrhea is present before menarche, during pregnancy and breastfeeding, and after menopause.

-Breastfeeding or lactational amenorrhea is also a common cause of secondary amenorrhoea.
+Breastfeeding or lactational amenorrhea is also a common cause of secondary amenorrhea.
 Lactational amenorrhea is due to the presence of elevated prolactin and low levels of LH, which suppress ovarian hormone secretion.
-Breastfeeding typically prolongs postpartum lactational amenorrhoea, and the duration of amenorrhoea varies depending on how often a woman breastfeeds.
+Breastfeeding typically prolongs postpartum lactational amenorrhea, and the duration of amenorrhea varies depending on how often a woman breastfeeds.
 Due to this reason, breastfeeding has been advocated as a method of family planning, especially in developing countries where access to other methods of contraception may be limited.